loopbackio/loopback.io/pages/en/lb4/Dependency-Injection.md

 ## Configuring what to inject

-Now that we wrote a class that gets the dependencies injected, you are probably wondering where are these values going to be injected from and how to configure what should be injected.
+Now that we write a class that gets the dependencies injected, you are probably wondering where are these values going to be injected from and how to configure what should be injected.
 This part is typically handled by an IoC Container, where IoC means [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control).

 In LoopBack, we use [Context](Context.html) to keep track of all injectable dependencies.